esyede/rakit/packages/docs/data/helpers.md

 ### retry

-The `retry` function attempts to execute a callback for the given number of attempts.
+The `retry` function runs a callback up to the given number of times, returning its result as soon as it does not throw:
-If the callback executes successfully without an exception, the result is returned.

-If an exception occurs, the function will automatically retry until the attempts are exhausted:

 ```php
 // Retry 5 times with 100ms delay between attempts